gcamerli/rust-play/README.md

 **Rustc**

-Starting from a classic `hello.rs`:
+The 1st using the compiler `rustc`.
+So starting from a classic `hello.rs`:

 ```rust
 fn main() {